juniorpayne/CitadelDNS/README.md

 - Clean and intuitive React frontend
 - Built on PowerDNS for reliability and performance
 - Automatic zone creation
-- Support for A and TXT records
+- Support for A, AAAA, and TXT records
+- CRUD operations (Create, Read, Update, Delete) for all record types
 - Direct database integration for better performance
 - Simple and intuitive API design
 - Modern UI with Mantine components
+- Modular and maintainable codebase

 ## Requirements